Icinga/icinga-doc/markdown/en/customobjectvars.md

 infrastructure-specific.
 Icinga was intended to be flexible, which meant things needed to be designed in a generic manner.
-Host definitions in Icinga, for example, have a generic "address" variable that can contain anything from an IP address to human-readable driving directions - whatever is appropriate for the user's setup.
+Host definitions in Icinga, for example, have a generic "address" variable that can contain whatever is appropriate for the user's setup.

 Still, there needs to be a method for admins to store information about